 I know lots of parents who want their kids out working the day after they get home from college and don’t understand why anyone needs to sleep past 9 A.M.
 If that’s your expectation (and good luck with that), then make sure your teen understands this to avoid frustration on everyone’s part.

 Be prepared for rising costs Those reduced utility and food bills are no more.
 Lights will be left on throughout the house, an electronic device will always be charging, the kitchen will never close, the washer and dryer will run at odd hours, and, because you’ll never have enough food in your house, trips to the supermarket will become more frequent again.
 I won’t bother reminding you about the extra visits to the gas station.

-At this point, he may have more luck going the less traditional route.
+At this point, they may have more luck going the less traditional route.
 Talk to friends, family and neighbors about babysitting, lawn and yard work, car care, tutoring, etc. Anyone need help clearing out years of junk from their basement or attic, or with set up or clean up for a large house party?
 How about running errands, like picking up the kids from camp and the dry-cleaning?
 One job can lead to several.

 If you’re vacationing minus one, set the ground rules well in advance for what can and can’t happen while you’re away.
 Figure out a way to enforce whatever guidelines you set.

 The boredom factor You heard complaints over the Winter Break, but with a couple of months instead of a few weeks to be filled, anticipate more grousing.

 Your college student and their friends don’t want to be doing the same things they did last summer when they just got out of high school.
 Plus, doing anything tends to cost more at home, and their bank account is probably close to empty.
 A job will keep them busy and put money in their pocket at the same time.